20 Proven Steps to Gain Admission with Low JAMB Score

 - Bukar Abba Ibrahim University, Damaturu

-- Cross River State University of Science & Technology, Calabar
+- Cross River State University of Science and Technology, Calabar

 - Delta State University, Abraka